Understanding Bond Returns

 Changes in the Yield Curve

-So the expected return from the future changes in the yield curve is assumed to be essentially zero.
-When we’re buying a bond, the future moves are noise – we just don’t know what will happen in the future.
+So, the expected return from the future changes in the yield curve is assumed to be essentially zero.
+When we’re buying a bond, the future moves are noise – we don’t know what will happen in the future.
+That being said, the yield curve will end up moving, which will affect the price the next investor will be willing to pay for the bond.

 Putting it all together, we end up with a picture that looks like this: